AndreyNevolin/wtmlib/README.md

     Here:
     - `conv_params` is a structure storing the conversion parameters
     - `secs_before_wrap` is the number of seconds remaining before the earliest TSC wrap.
-TSC counter is stored in a microprocessor register of limited width.
+TSC counter leaves in a microprocessor register of limited width.
 Thus, its value "wraps" from time to time (starts from zero after reaching the maximum).
-    It's adviced to ensure before starting actual time measurements that they can be completed before TSC on some of the available CPUs wraps.
+It's adviced to ensure before starting actual time measurements that they will be completed before TSC on some of the available CPUs wraps.
 Another option is to track TSC wraps in the client code and behave accordingly
 4. get TSC value at the beggining of measured time interval:
     ```
     start_tsc_val = WTMLIB_GET_TSC();